 “Schmigadoon!” is not like “Glee,” or most of the other popular musical TV series of the past decade.
 It certainly has none of the depth or commitment of the musicals it parodies, but it’s also unlike other musicals that parody/pay homage to their predecessors, such as “The Book of Mormon.”
 These other shows get past worrying about the artifice, and have more of a purpose than just mocking and copying old musicals.
 “Mormon,” for all its guffaws and flaws, is an exploration of religion.
 “Schmigadoon!” remains self-conscious about being a musical, keeping Josh apart from the rest of the characters.
 Melissa is more tolerant; she even sings a few numbers; but when she does so she is ever-conscious of the artificiality of the set-up.
 “Am I about to get my own song?” she asks a character before she launches into one.
 It’s as if Josh and Melissa are stand-ins for the TV audience; perhaps as if the creative team is reassuring the non-theater geeks who have somehow stumbled onto this show, “We know you’re too cool for musicals.”

 The problem here is that none of this analysis is novel or even controversial.
-It would be hard to find anybody who would disagree – including the theater artists who revive these shows, having grappled with such issues in recent “reimagined” Broadway productions of “Carouseil” and “My Fair Lady,” for example.
-These shows continue to be produced not just because of the beautiful scores, but because they say something.
+It would be hard to find anybody who would disagree – including the theater artists who revive these shows, having grappled with such issues in recent “reimagined” Broadway productions of “Carousel” and “My Fair Lady,” for example.
+Such musicals continue to be produced not just because of the beautiful scores, but because they say something.
 “Schmigadoon!” doesn’t say much.
+To the extent that there is an effort to engage us in the story, the focus is on Melissa and Josh; over the course of the season, they break up and each find other partners, but remain emotionally attached to one another, with (ultimately) predictable results.
+(It seems telling that each episode begins with a flashback scene between the two of them in the real world, before they arrive in Schmigadoon, which feels like the creative team’s acknowledgement that the musical world they create is too artificial to draw us in on its own.)

 I notice that the executive producer of the show is Lorne Michaels of “Saturday Night Live” and several of the series’ writers have backgrounds in sketch comedy.
-It’s possible to enjoy “Schmigadoon!” as light entertainment, a three-hour sketch — not as savvy or succinct, perhaps, as “Forbidden Broadway,” but enhanced by a deep well of talent.
+It’s possible to enjoy “Schmigadoon!” as light entertainment, a three-hour sketch — not as savvy or succinct, perhaps, as “Forbidden Broadway,” but in places very funny, and enhanced by a deep well of talent.
 These theater artists will soon, if all goes well, return to performing in actual musicals.

 Meanwhile, here’s a short clip from the opening number of “Schmigadoon!”